modscripps/mixsea/HOW_TO_RELEASE.md

      bump2version patch # possible: major / minor / patch
      ```
      This will change the version number in `setup.py`, `setup.cfg` and `mixsea/__init.py__`.
-6. On the master branch, commit the release in git:
+6. On the main branch, commit the release in git:
      ```
      git commit -am 'Release v0.X.Y'
      ```